bookofproofs/bookofproofs.github.io/_sources/history/20th-century/lyra.md

 * After graduating from the Faculdade Nacional de Filosofia in Rio de Janeiro, Leda Lacerda sailed to Europe to continue her studies at the European Institute of Physics.
 * Carlos de Lyra and Leda Lacerda became partners and lived in the Hotel des Grands Hommes in Paris.
 * After Leda became pregnant in August 1953 she returned to Brazil and, a short while later, Lyra followed her.
-* Back in Brazil the two were married and their first child, Jorge Lacerda de Lyra, was born on 20 May 1954.
-* Carlos and Leda de Lyra had two further children, Sylvia Lacerda de Lyra (born 1956), and Eduardo Lacerda de Lyra (born 1958).
-* We now give some details of these children.
 * Jorge studied in São Paulo and then went to Yale University where he was awarded a Ph.D. in physics.
 * Sylvia was awarded a degree in Sociology.
 * Tragically, Eduardo died in 1971 at the age of twelve in an accident on a beach.